Travel opens your heart, broadens your mind and fills your life with stories to tell

 This blog post is my lessons learnt from travelling which I hope you find useful for wherever you go in the world.
 Of course, I also did a lot of research on Pinterest (which you can look at on my Travelling board).
 So, grab yourself a brew and get comfortable!

-Searching for adventure
+Searching for your travel adventure

 Consider these questions when searching for your perfect trip: